Should Kids Hike the Inca Trail to Machu Picchu: Parent Checklist

-If your dream is to hike the Andes mountains with your smiling baby peeking over your shoulder from her backpack, please try it out at home first.
-Babies and toddlers can be picky about trying new things and you don't want to introduce something new like riding around in a backpack, while you're on your epic family vacation in South America.
+If your dream is to hike the picturesque Andes Mountains with your smiling baby peeking over your shoulder from her backpack, please try it out at home first.
+Babies and toddlers can be picky about trying new things and you don't want to introduce something new like riding around in a backpack while you're on your epic family vacation in South America.
 I don't recommend hiking with babies in backpacks on the 4-day Inca Trail.
 Here's why.

 - The altitude can affect them in ways that are unpredictable.